A possible message of The Lord’s Supper

 Are you chaffed with yourself that you can hear the voice of God?
 Be careful to not take His words at heart!
 John 14:1,6 with 1 Jn 2:4 has more to say, than we might think.
 Today people are still more impressed by the law and the prophets [even false teachers, thieves and self-appointed men] than with Jesus Himself, ignoring information such as Heb 1:1-2.

-See the paper entitled “Church part one” by the author, for a discussion on apostles and prophets and their role in church today.
+See the meditation entitled “Church part one” by the author, for a discussion on apostles and prophets and their role in church today.
 That foundation has been laid 2 000 years ago (Heb 1:1-3; 1 Cor 3:10-11; 1 Tim 2:5).

 Commemorating The Lord’s Supper